There are several elections in Arizona in 2022:

 Gender Gaps in Representation

-Arizona is one of six states to be represented by two women in the Senate.
 Arizona ranks 7th in the country for women’s representation in the state legislature.

 Arizona Congressional Delegation